跳转至

 Getting Started

-• you have a Kubernetes cluster running.
-If you want to do local cluster set up follow this
+If you want to setup a kind cluster follow this

-• the Monitoring stack, i.e. Prometheus with Grafana is set up.
+2. The Monitoring stack, i.e. Prometheus with Grafana is set up.
 Steps here

 The default Grafana deployment can be accessed with the credentials admin:admin.
 You can expose the web-based UI locally using: